ACES: Python for New Programmers

 Location: Online using Zoom

-Prerequisites: Current ACCESS ID
+Prerequisite(s): Current ACCESS ID

 This short course for new programmers (no programming experience required) introduces concepts of programming and the Python programming language.
 Exercises will be performed in the learner's web browser in Jupyter Notebooks running in the Open OnDemand portal of the ACES cluster.
 This course will establish a foundation for HPRC courses taught later in the semester that will cover data science and AI in Python.

-- Into to Python Slides (Spring 2025) [PDF]
+- Into to Python Slides (Spring 2026): PDF

-- Lesson 1: Jupyter-and-Hello [Jupyter Notebook]
+- Lesson 1: Jupyter-and-Hello Jupyter Notebook

-- Lesson 2: Elements of Code [Jupyter Notebook]
+- Lesson 2: Elements of Code Jupyter Notebook

-- Lesson 3: Python Control Structures [Jupyter Notebook]
+- Lesson 3: Python Control Structures Jupyter Notebook

 Learning Objectives and Agenda